dinothecat/helm/README.md

 ### What is Helm?

+Package manager for Kubernetes.
-Helm is a package manager for Kubernetes, which helps you manage Kubernetes applications.
-It allows you to define, install, and upgrade even the most complex Kubernetes applications using a simple command-line interface.
+Define, install, and upgrade Kubernetes apps using command-line interface.

 ### What Does Helm Do?

 Helm simplifies the deployment and management of applications on Kubernetes by using "charts."
-A Helm chart is a collection of files that describe a related set of Kubernetes resources.
-Helm helps you:
+A Helm chart is a collection of files that describe a set of Kubernetes resources.

-- **Package** Kubernetes resources into a single unit (chart).
+- **Package** Kubernetes resources into a single chart.
 - **Install** applications on Kubernetes clusters easily.
 - **Upgrade** applications with new versions.
 - **Roll back** to previous versions if needed.